nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

       ...
     ```

-   This label prevents NGINX Service Mesh from automatically injecting the sidecar into the Ingress Controller Pod.
+   These labels tell NGINX Service Mesh to mutate the Ingress Controller Pod with the proper configuration in order to properly integrate with the mesh.

    {{<note>}}In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-ingress: "true"` annotation was used instead of a label.
    Support for this annotation will be removed in a future release.